 What makes Bumble stand out, is the ‘women text first’ feature in heterosexual equations.
 But when it comes to same sex equations, either party can initiate the conversation.
 Many people have seen this as an empowering feature for women, that inadvertently gives them an upper hand in the conversation initiation process, perhaps because they can pick and choose who to text and who not to text.
 Interestingly, if no texts are sent by women within 24 hours, the match expires, and the conversation window is suspended.
 It is perhaps this ’empowering feature’ that drove Bumble to market itself as a ‘feminist’ app.

 How does the idea of women taking charge of initiating a conversation with their significant others fit into the paradigm of feminism?

 Some feel that this provides a certain level of power or agency to women, in their process of decision making.
 To others, it symbolises the shattering of certain gender stereotypes that believe that only men should make the first move.
 This feature perhaps creates an illusionary element of empowerment by making women feel that they are in a position of power, at least temporarily.

 The flipside to this however, is that in India women who are “forward” are often seen as “easy” or are repeatedly slut-shamed, for their ‘go-getter’ nature.
 So, in this sense, the illusion of empowerment falls short.
-Interestingly, this idea will also find a place for itself in the context of consent, that I have talked about in the next paragraph where, after having taken charge of the conversation, if the woman withdraws her consent midway, the men on the other end also deploy misogyny via derogatory name calling.
+Interestingly, this idea will also find a place for itself in the context of consent, where after having taken charge of the conversation, if the woman withdraws her consent midway, the men on the other end also deploy misogyny via derogatory name calling.

 What is consent in the online dating app world?